abrookins/andrewbrookins.com/_posts/2020-05-07-david-browning.md

 I want to leave, but the thought of the lost woman weighs on me.
 So I strike out for the bridge, and whoever is on it.

 A few steps over the water reveal that the bridge has no walking path.
-I stand directly on the railroad track.
+I stand directly on the railroad tracks.

 "Hey!” call.